-Extreme seasonal incidence of the silvereye (Zosterops lateralis chloronotus) in autumn of 2024 in the Perth metropolitan area, Western Australia, in response to heat and drought
+Extreme incidence of the silvereye (Zosterops lateralis chloronotus) in the Perth metropolitan area, Western Australia, in autumn-winter of 2024, after a particularly hot and dry season

 @hillsflora @george_seagull @lifeisamazing @jeremygilmore @tonyrebelo